yogeshdeo91/SQL-Single-Table-Project-on-Spotify-s-Most-Streamed-Songs-2024/README.md

->Find songs from Ed Sheean with more than 200000 views in last 24 hours from highest to lowest
+#### 3. Find songs from Ed Sheean with more than 200000 views in last 24 hours from highest to lowest

 ```mysql
 SELECT songs_artist, daily_streams